Bookmark and Share

 Measure your Visual Acuity using a Modern Test!

-The second test is an interactive logMAR chart, also available as a standalone app in the App Store: "Fast Acuity".
+The second test is an interactive logMAR chart.
 This test provides the fastest way to measure visual acuity in a precise and efficient way, and could not be easier to use:

 1) set the viewing distance of the patient using the bottom slider (up to 8m),

-Several choices are available to customize both tests: optotypes (Landolt C, Tumbling E, Sloan, HOVT, Lea), acuity units (foot: 20/*, meter: 6/*, decimal, VAR, or logMAR units), 4 or 8 orientations (8 improves the test reliability for Landolt C), black letter on white background or vice-versa.
+Several choices are available to customize both tests: optotypes (Landolt C, Tumbling E, Sloan, HOVT, Lea), acuity units (foot: 20/*, meter: 6/*, decimal, VAR, CPD or logMAR units), 4 or 8 orientations for the Tumbling E and Landolt C (8 improves the test reliability), black letter on white background or vice-versa.
 Acuity scores can be saved as function of the test condition (left, right or both eyes, optotypes, corrected or uncorrected).
 The acuity history also keeps notes about each measurement (eg, subject’s name) which can be used to retrieve the acuity history for a given patient.
 Tests history can be also emailed to yourself or others.
 The Tools section provides information and recommendations for the tests, a conversion tool between visual acuity units, as well as a standard Snellen chart for comparison purpose.

 Why is logMAR better than Snellen?
 Because logMAR tests: